GoogleChrome/web.dev/src/site/content/en/blog/codelab-sign-up-form-best-practices/index.md

 scheduled: true
 date: 2020-12-01
 updated: 2020-12-07
-description: Use cross-platform browser features to build a simple sign-up form that's secure, accessible and easy to use.
+description: Use cross-platform browser features to build a simple sign-up form that's secure, accessible, and easy to use.
 tags:
   - forms
   - identity